ganainy/appium-traverser/docs/SOFTWARE_ARCHITECTURE_DOCUMENTATION.md

 ## Project Overview

 ### Purpose
-The AI-Driven Android App Crawler is an automated testing and exploration tool that uses Google Gemini multimodal AI to intelligently navigate Android applications.
-It analyzes visual layouts and structural information to make intelligent decisions about the next best action for discovering new states and interactions.
+The AI-Driven Android App Crawler is an automated testing and exploration tool that uses pluggable AI model adapters (Gemini, OpenRouter, Ollama) to intelligently navigate Android applications.
+It analyzes visual layouts and structural information to make decisions about the next best action for discovering new states and interactions.

 ### Key Features
-- **AI-Powered Exploration**: Uses Google Gemini for intelligent action selection
+- **AI-Powered Exploration**: Uses provider adapters (Gemini, OpenRouter, Ollama) for intelligent action selection
 - **Intelligent State Management**: Visual and structural hashing to identify unique screens
 - **Loop Detection**: Prevents getting stuck in repetitive patterns
 - **Traffic Capture**: Optional network monitoring via PCAPdroid